 - Operational costs

-Companies are bound to incur operational costs due to investigations, remediations, and customer management arising out of Credential Stuffing attacks.
-The cost can scale to millions, depending on the scope of the attack.
+Companies are bound to incur operational costs due to investigations, remediations, and customer management arising from Credential Stuffing attacks.
+Depending on the scope of the attack, the cost can scale to millions.

 - Customer loss

-Customer loss is revenue loss, and most companies are likely to lose customers if they are unable to protect their sensitive business data.
+Customer loss is revenue loss, and most companies are likely to lose customers if they cannot protect their sensitive business data.

 How to prevent Credential Stuffing attacks